 As mentioned above, the amount borrowed represents the fair value of the assets pledged less an agreed-upon discount, referred to as a "haircut."
+Generally, FHLBC Advances collateralized by Agency RMBS typically allow for lower effective "haircuts" than those required under the Company's repurchase agreements.
 The size of the haircut reflects the perceived risk associated with the pledged asset.
-Haircuts may change as our repurchase agreements mature or roll and are sensitive to governmental regulations.
+Haircuts may change as our repurchase agreements or FHLBC Advances mature or roll and are sensitive to governmental regulations.
 Recent governmental regulations address, among other things, maintenance margin and variation margin requirements for U.S. broker dealers.
-We have not experienced fluctuations in our haircuts that altered our business and financing strategies for the three and six months ended June 30, 2015, but we continue to monitor the regulatory environment, which may influence the timing and amount of repurchase agreement activity.
+We have not experienced fluctuations in our haircuts that altered our business and financing strategies for the three and nine months ended September 30, 2015, but we continue to monitor the regulatory environment, which may influence the timing and amount of repurchase agreement activity.

-The following table presents the quarter-end balance, average quarterly balance and maximum balance at any month-end for the Company's repurchase agreements inclusive of unlinked repurchase agreements and repurchase agreements through affiliated entities with a reconciliation of all quarterly figures to GAAP.
+The following table presents the quarter-end balance, average quarterly balance and maximum balance at any month-end for the Company's repurchase agreements and FHLBC Advances inclusive of unlinked repurchase agreements and repurchase agreements through affiliated entities with a reconciliation of all quarterly figures to GAAP.